ckanchanda/surfs_up/README.md

 of Oahu, Hawaii for a new small-business owner.

 ## Results
-* The average temperature in June is almost 4 degrees higher than the temperature in December
+* The average temperature in June is almost 4 degrees higher than the average temperature in December
 * The max temperature is 85 degrees in June while the max temp is 83 degrees in December.